Giants Spring Training

 Gate A is next to a col-de-sac that serves as a non-congested drop-off point for groups and other individuals.

-Ticket windows are adjacent to Gates B and E. The ticket windows next to gate F are primarily for lawn seating.
+Ticket windows are adjacent to Gates A, B and E. The ticket windows next to gate F are primarily for lawn seating.

 The Giants’ bullpen is in right field, behind the fence and below the Charro Lodge.
 The visitors’ bullpen is behind the left field fence, adjacent to the foul pole.